 Scale Back Plans Rather Than Canceling

 When chronic pain flares, it can be tempting to cancel all your plans and become a hermit.
 However, bailing on the people who care about you can strain your relationships.
 Resist the impulse to cancel and try to push yourself to go out.
 It’ll lift your mood and improve your relationships, even if you have to end the night earlier than you might have otherwise.
 If you’re really struggling, suggest scaling back plans rather than canceling them entirely.
-For example, rather than going out for a dinner and a movie, you might suggest ordering in and watching a DVD.
+For example, rather than going out for a dinner and a movie, you might suggest ordering in and streaming a Movie or your favorite show.

 Replace Chores Around the Home